Script: Lee Robson. Art: David Broughton. Lettering: David Broughton.

 Introduction:

 Way back in July 2012 I had worked on a Judge Dredd story Entitled 'Big Jimping' written by Lee Robson for the 2000AD fanzine 'Zarjaz'.
-When Dave Evans the editor of 'Zarjaz and Dogbreath' sent
+When Dave Evans the editor

 me Lee's script for Strontium Dog 'No choice at all' I knew it was going to be a great story.